-A year and a half into his second term, President Lula still enjoys high approval ratings (69% in April 2008) and is benefitting from a resurgent economy (GDP growth reached 5% again in 2007).
+Two years into his second term, President Lula still enjoys high approval ratings (70% in December 2008) and is benefitting from a resurgent economy (GDP growth estimated to reach 5% again in 2008).
 Ongoing corruption investigations involving President Lula's PT party have not diminished the strength of his second term in office, and some are urging him to seek a third presidential term, a move that would require a constitutional amendment.
 Some have criticized President Lula for thus far being unwilling or unable to use his significant political capital to gain legislative approval for a more robust political and economic reform agenda.
-They maintain that inaction on much-needed structural reforms could dampen Brazil's current economic expansion.
-Few predict that either President Lula or the Brazilian Congress will take action on any major reform agenda until after the October 2008 municipal elections are held.
+They maintain that action on much-needed structural reforms will be necessary to bolster Brazil's economic growth during the anticipated global economic downturn.

 During the first Lula term, Brazil's relations with the United States were generally positive, although President Lula prioritized strengthening relations with neighboring countries and expanding ties with nontraditional partners, including India and China.
 Brazil-U.S. cooperation has increased during President Lula's second term, particularly on energy issues.
-President Bush visited Brazil on March 9, 2007, and President Lula visited Camp David on March 31.
+President Bush visited Brazil on March 9, 2007, and President Lula visited Camp David on March 31, 2007.
 Those presidential visits culminated in the signing of U.S.-Brazil Memorandum of Understanding (MOU) to promote greater ethanol production and use throughout Latin America.
-Some predict that, given its recent deep-water discoveries, Brazil could eventually become a major oil supplier to the United
+Some predict that, given its recent deep-water discoveries, Brazil could eventually become a major oil supplier to the United States.